 Belief is a powerful force.
 Maybe believing in miracles can actually make them happen.

-Breaking into O magazine has been a goal of mine for a long time.
+Breaking into O: The Oprah Magazine has been a goal of mine for a long time.

 That I’m in this issue is a miracle in itself.